Foster

 The Teen Foster Program is open to teens who meet these requirements:

-1. Care about and want to help animals.
+- Care about and want to help animals.

-2. At least 15 year-old.
+- At least 15 year-old.

-3. Parent approved as an RCHS foster, who is willing to oversee and help.
+- Parent approved as an RCHS foster, who is willing to oversee and help.

-4. Attend required training.
+- Attend required training.

 How to get started:

-1. Parent and teen fills out our teen foster application (be sure to mention the Teen Foster Program!)
-Click HERE.
+1.Fill out a foster application with a parent/guardian present (be sure to mention the Teen Foster Program!)
+HERE.

-Teen must complete:
+Teen fosters must complete:

-• Daily log of weights, feedings, observations, etc.
+-Daily log of weights, feedings, observations, etc.

-• Attend follow up/vet appointments
+-Attend follow up/vet appointments

-• Create animal(s) bio at the end of each assignment
+-Create animal(s) bio at the end of each assignment

 For more information e-mail